Restless Legs Syndrome: Causes and how to manage it

 What causes Restless Leg Syndrome (RLS)?

 The cause of RLS is not 100% understood.
-Some experts studying the nervous system believe the symptoms may be related to how the body deals with dopamine.
+Some experts studying the nervous system believe the symptoms may be related to how our body deals with dopamine.
 Dopamine is a chemical involved in controlling muscle movement and may be responsible for the involuntary leg movements associated with RLS.
-For some people the cause may be genetic, especially if other family members also suffered from it.
+However for some people the cause may be genetic, especially if other family members also suffer from it.

 Complete your free Diet Profile today

 RLS is thought to affect 1 in 10 people in the UK according to RLS-UK, a registered charity supporting people living with RLS.